-- 4. Issue all conditional use permits, where authorized by the Beard of Zoning Appeals Zoning Board of Appeals, according to the provisions of Article VII of this Ordinance, and keep permanent and accurate records of such permits and of any conditions and standards specified therein; - 5.
+- 4. Issue all conditional use permits, where authorized by the Board of Zoning Appeals, according to the provisions of Article VII of this Ordinance, and keep permanent and accurate records of such permits and of any conditions and standards specified therein; - 5.
 Issue all sign permits where authorized by this Ordinance, and keep permanent and accurate records thereof; - 6.
-Conduct such inspections of principal and accessory structures and uses as may be necessary to determine compliance with this Ordinance; - Maintain permanent and accurate records pertaining to variances granted, modified, or denied by the Board of Zoning Appeals Zoning Board of Appeals, and of their other decisions and actions;
+Conduct such inspections of principal and accessory structures and uses as may be necessary to determine compliance with this Ordinance; - Maintain permanent and accurate records pertaining to variances granted, modified, or denied by the Zoning Board of Appeals, and of their other decisions and actions;